rparab151/food_itinerary/README.md

 npm start
 ```

 Then point `BACKEND_BASE` in `index.html` to `http://127.0.0.1:4000/api` (instead of the `/api` path) and adjust the fetch URL accordingly.
-The server implementation in `server.mjs` mirrors the Vercel function behaviour.
+The server implementation in `backend/server.mjs` mirrors the Vercel function behaviour.

 ## Notes